-A man‘s world is seen through a woman‘s lens in New Zealand’s cinematic triumph.
-Max Hayward reviews the intimate story between man and woman; woman and piano, as it unravels in an unknowable, rain-drenched landscape.
+A man’s world is seen through a woman’s lens in New Zealand’s cinematic triumph.
+Max Hayward reviews this intimate story between man and woman, woman and piano, as it unravels in an unknowable, rain-drenched landscape.

 Max Hayward reviews this full-hearted biopic following a charismatic Che Guevara and his friend Alberto Granado as they navigate the windswept landscape and harsh social climate of South America.